Surface plasmon lifetime in metal nanoshells: Introduction

-In Section \ref{sec:general} we obtain a formal expression for LD rate in terms of plasmon eigenmodes in metal nanoshell with dielectric core.
-In Section \ref{sec:u} we evaluate of nanoshell internal energy, and in Section \ref{sec:q} we evaluate the dissipated power by calculating the imaginary part of electron polarization operator in semiclassical approximation.
-The analysis and numerical results are presented in Section \ref{sec:disc}, and Section \ref{sec:conc} concludes the paper.
+The paper is organized as follows.
+In Sec. \ref{sec:general} we outline our approach and present a formal expression for the LD rate in terms of the SP eigenmodes.
+In Sec. \ref{sec:pleig} we describe the plasmon eigenmodes in metal NS with dielectric core and evaluate the NS internal energy.
+In Sec. \ref{sec:q}, we evaluate the power dissipated through electron-hole excitation by the SP eigenmodes.
+The calculated LD rates are discussed in Sec. \ref{sec:disc}, and Sec. \ref{sec:conc} concludes the paper.